In University Park, outdoor watering by automatic sprinkler systems is limited to twice a week, year-round.

 Planting/Gardening Tips and Water Conservation

 The City of University Park and the Town of Highland Park are partnering with Texas A&M AgriLife Extension on four information-packed programs for those interested in landscaping and water conservation.
-The first program was on September 1.
-The second session was held on December 1.
-All programs are free of charge, but attendees are asked to RSVP and register for each program.
+The last program in this particular series will take place on June 2.
+It is free of charge, but attendees are asked to RSVP and register.